jdussouillez/quarkus-aws-sso-native/README.md

 ## How to run

-First, customize your S3 connection there in the [config file](./src/main/resources/application.properties#L8).
+First, customize your S3 connection (region, bucket, key) there in the [config file](./src/main/resources/application.properties).

 ```sh
 # Quarkus dev mode - Pass